busylee999/issue-handler/README.md

 1. Add dependency for you project.
 2. Add init code in Application.
 3. Specify server url and file path
-4. Add callback in onCreate method for your base Activity class.

 You can look for sample project.